javers/javers.github.io/sponsorship.md

 category: page_center
 ---

-JaVers is an Apache licensed open source project and it’s completely free to use.
+JaVers is an Apache-licensed open source project and it’s completely free to use.

+JaVers is gaining momentum, the number of downloads from The Central is growing.
+In June 2019, `javers-core` was downloaded 50,000 times.

+{% include fancy-image.html image="/img/javers-downloads-2019-07.png" alt="downloads from The Central chart" %}

-However, the amount of effort needed to maintain and develop new features for the project is not sustainable without financial backing.
+However, the amount of effort needed to maintain and develop new features for this project is also growing.
+Maintainers burnout is a serious challenge in open source projects since we work for free.

+**Our work is not sustainable without financial backing.**

 You can support JaVers development via [Open Collective](https://opencollective.com/javers) &mdash; an online funding platform for open and transparent communities.